kdave/btrfs-progs/Documentation/ch-compression.rst

 -------------

 Compression is done using the COW mechanism so it's incompatible with *nodatacow*.
-Direct IO works on compressed files but will fall back to buffered writes and leads to recompression.
+Direct IO read works on compressed files but will fall back to buffered writes and leads to no compression even if force compression is set.
 Currently *nodatasum* and compression don't work together.

 The compression algorithms have been added over time so the version compatibility should be also considered, together with other tools that may